San Diego Ecstasy Defense Attorneys

 Despite the severity of these charges, California law does offer leniency for first-time offenders.
 Your criminal defense attorney may request a drug diversion program to ensure a defendant receives treatment and rehabilitation for drug addiction instead of incarceration, which may worsen the long-term effects of the drug.
 This program also allows defendants to avoid charges when they complete the program.

 If you have been arrested for simple possession, possession with intent to sell, or trafficking of Ecstasy, it is important to speak with an experienced attorney as soon as possible.
-At jD LAW, P.C., you will find a San Diego criminal defense lawyer who is a certified expert in his field.
+At jD Law Criminal Defense Attorneys, you will find a San Diego criminal defense lawyer who is a certified expert in his field.
 Our founding attorney is a former LAPD narcotics investigator and has more than 30 years of experience in criminal law.
 Contact us today at (760) 630-2000 to schedule a consultation, so we can discuss your legal options.

 Don’t Waste Any Time!

 Call us today for a FREE Consultation